alex-hhh/ActivityLog2/doc/session-df-notes.md

     #lang racket
     (require "al-interactive.rkt")

-Load the dataframe for a session and save it to a CSV file.
+Load the data frame for a session and save it to a CSV file.
 The session id can be obtained from the ActivityLog2 application using the "Activity / Copy session id to clipboard..." menu: